David & Jeanne Bret, in Lisbon.

 Over the course of the next few years, in the wake of the tremendous success of The Piaf Legend, Bret published a biography of Maurice Chevalier, for which Dietrich penned the introduction.
 He also collaborated with her on The Essential Marlene Dietrich, the last album to be released during her lifetimes.
 He transcribed four Barbara songs into English for her, besides composing "Les hommes bafoués", a song about AIDS oppression.
 With the French singer Gérard Berliner he wrote "I Sing My Life" for Dorothy Squires.
 Not long afterwards, he was championed by HM the Queen Mother whilst working on a biography of their idol, Gracie Fields.
 The opera star Montserrat Caballé championed him and wrote the introductions for his biographies of Maria Callas and Freddie Mercury, whilst the singer Elizabeth Welch championed Piaf, A Passionate Life, his second biography of the singer.

-Since 1988, David Bret has published over 50 books.
+Since 1988, David Bret has published over 50 books worldwide, and in a dozen languages.
 He subject range is wide, a far cry from his original intention to write books about British church architecture, two of which were published pre-name-change.
-He has written about rock stars, pop icons, movie greats, opera stars, comedians, and even porn stars.
-He has published several novels, and his "The Dynham Chroniscles: The Wars of the Roses As Recalled By A Devonshire Family is ongoing.
-He has also published three autobiographies and a fourth, detailing his pre-Yorkshire Ripper association with Peter Sutcliffe, is currently in production.
+He has written about rock stars, pop icons, movie greats, opera stars, comedians, porn stars...and even a serial killer.
+He has published two historical textbooks, several novels, and his "The Dynham Chronicles: The Wars of the Roses As Recalled By A Devonshire Family" is ongoing.
+He has also published two autobiographies and a volume of poems.

 With Richard Whiteley, who co-hosted several of his documentary appearances on ITV.